 Chonette Chair in Biomedical Technology and Professor of Biomedical Engineering

-- 1972, Bachelors, Electrical Engineering, University Dayton
+- Bachelor's Degree, Electrical Engineering, University of Dayton

 David Z. D'Argenio is Professor of Biomedical Engineering at the University of Southern and holder of the Chonette Chair of Biomedical Technology.
 Professor D'Argenio has been a member of the Biomedical Engineering Faculty at USC since 1979.
 He is a Fellow of the American Institute for Engineering in Medicine and Biology, the American Association of Pharmaceutical Scientists and the International Society of Pharmacometrics.
 From 2003-2008 he served on the US FDA Advisory Committee for Pharmaceutical Science and Clinical Pharmacology.
 He has served as Chairman of the Department of Biomedical Engineering at USC from 1996-2003 and as the Associate Dean for Academic Affairs in the School of Engineering at USC from 1993-1996.
 He also served as the Interim Director of the Alfred Mann Institute of BME at USC from 1998-1999.
 He has been a visiting scientist at St. Jude Children's Research Hospital, Memphis and at the Institute of Biomedical Engineering, CNR, Padova, Italy, as well as a visiting professor at the University of Halle-Wittenberg, Halle, Germany.